varun-maun-twilio/flex-dual-channel-recording-worker-patch/Readme.md

 ```

-2. Fixes a bug in recording worker's recording in case of transfers
+2. Fixes a bug in recording additional worker's conversation leg in case of transfers

 ```
   /* Original Code which could get reference to workers who already left the coversation